elasticdeeplearning/edl/doc/usage.md

 - [Install Docker on your laptop](https://docs.docker.com/install/)
 - [Install kubectl on your laptop](./install.md#kubectl)
-- [Lunching a Kubernetes](./install.md#kubernetes) or using a production grad Kubernetes cluster directly with version 1.7.*.
+- [Prepare a Kubernetes cluster](./install.md#kubernetes-cluster) or using a production grad Kubernetes cluster directly with version 1.7.*.

 ## Create TPR "Training-job"